vignettes/databasing-with-crestr.Rmd

 )

-your computer and you only need an active internet connection to create
+to keep a large file on your computer and you only need an active

-the subset.
-Such subsets can be created using the
+internet connection to create the subset.
+Such subsets can be created

-dbSubset()
+using the dbSubset()

 function.